 Remove the antenna base & wire.
 But before completely pulling the wire out of the truck, you will have to remove or drop your glove box.
 Then trace your antenna wire going to your stereo.
 As you’re pulling it out, pay close attention to its routing.

 As you’re pulling the wire from your stereo, make a small hook out of the coat hanger and pinch the end of your old wire into the coat hanger.
 This will help you lead your old wire out so you can bring the new one in.
 Now I know it’s a tight area from the fender to the body of the truck.
-Taking patience, will help you get this job done sooner and the correct way.
+Taking patience will help you get this job done sooner and the correct way.

 Once your old one is out, then you can lead in your new one the same way you pulled the old one out.
 Don’t mount your antenna base until you lead this antenna wire through.
 Just in reverse hook your coat hanger to the end of your wire and lead it back through into the body.
 Replacing the tape on the hook of the coat hanger.
 Now remember before you lead it through, use a lubricant to lead the body plug on the antenna wire to slip into the hole in the body with ease.